epiv-lab/H5-antigenic-evolution/README.md

 Custom code supporting the study by Kok et al., "A vaccine antigen central in influenza A(H5) virus antigenic space confers subtype-wide immunity", in which the first global characterization of the antigenic evolution of A(H5) influenza viruses was performed using antigenic cartography and a unique dataset of over 100 A(H5) antigens and 30 ferret sera.
 This novel knowledge was then leveraged to design of a broadly protective A(H5) vaccine antigen covering antigenic space widely.

-Most of the analyses performed in the study, including the map making and map testing, are available through the [R Racmacs library](https://acorg.github.io/Racmacs/).
+Most of the analyses performed in the study, including the map making and map testing, are available through the [Racmacs](https://acorg.github.io/Racmacs/) library.
 Additional analyses using code not directly available in the Racmacs libray were performed.
 Code written for these analyses is available in this repository.

 ## Bootstrap analysis

 Code to calculate the volumes of Bayesian bootstrap blobs, computed through the ‘bootstrapBlobs’ function in Racmacs.
-Python code using PyRacmacs (S. Tureli, PyRacmacs.
-(2024). https://github.com/iAvicenna/PyRacmacs) and fitting a triangular mesh to each bootstrap point using the package trimesh (M. Dawson-Haggerty, trimesh. version 3.2.0 (2020). https://trimsh.org/).
+Python code using [PyRacmacs](https://github.com/iAvicenna/PyRacmacs) (S. Tureli, PyRacmacs.
+(2024). ) and fitting a triangular mesh to each bootstrap point using the package trimesh (M. Dawson-Haggerty, trimesh. version 3.2.0 (2020). https://trimsh.org/).
 R code used in Kok et al. 2024 to color-code antigens in the A(H5) antigenic map according to bootstrap volume radii (Data S3F) is also provided.
 The R code uses, amongst others, Racmacs and r3js libraries.

 ## Piecewise procrustes analysis